Your Guide to Golf Course Maintenance & 7 Ways to Reduce Costs

 Share

 Golf has been a major pastime in the U.S. for decades.
-As a $70 billion industry with roughly 24 million Americans playing each year, the sport is an undeniably popular leisure activity, and is played worldwide.
+As a $70 billion industry with roughly 26.6 million Americans playing each year, the sport is an undeniably popular leisure activity.

 Golf course maintenance is best defined as taking action to properly maintain and manage a golf course so that all resources work as expected for public use.
 It may include repairs, mowing, cart availability, aeration, pest management and extermination, to name a few.